Nilda Callañaupa Alvarez

 Narcisa has been working with the CTTC for many years.
 She began as the person in charge of washing and ironing the weavings once they were purchased by the Acquisitions Department.
 Currently, she also takes care of the cleaning duties in the Center.
 Narcisa is a proud mother of four men who support her whenever she needs extra hands.

 Yanett Soto Chuquichampi

 Yanett is from the community of Pitumarca where she grew up learning the designs and techniques of her home with her mother and as a member of the Young Weavers Group of the Munay Ticll’a Weaving Association.
 Yanett loves to weave and is now quite the accomplished textile artist.
 She also sings and dances wayno, traditional Andean music, with a local group at festivals.
 After graduating from high school, Yanett began a tourism degree at the San Antonio Abad University in Cusco where she currently is working on her thesis as the last step in achieving her degree.
 Yanett joined the CTTC staff in 2014 finishing up a traditional doll project for the shop and helping out with odd jobs for the Education Department.
-She now runs the fair-trade shop located in the Chinchero weaving center.
+She now works at our fair-trade shops located in Cusco and Chinchero.

 Rosa Pumayalli Quispe

 Rosita is from Chinchero, where as a child she helped form the first Young Weavers Group, then known as the Jakima Club.
 Her grandmother began to teach her how to weave when she was eight, and by the time she was nine Rosita had formed the Jakima Club with her friends.
-Now an accomplished weaver, Rosa realizes that her traditional knowledge gives her a leg up in her tourism studies at San Antonio Abad University in Cusco.
-In addition to pursuing her degree, Rosita works at the CTTC in the shop, explaining about techniques and traditions to visitors.
+Now an accomplished weaver, Rosa realizes that her traditional knowledge not only gave her a leg up while studying tourism at San Antonio Abad University in Cusco but helps her excelled in every task she pursues.
+Rosita works at the CTTC in the shop, explaining about techniques and traditions to visitors.